jchatel/quickmail-next-docs/linkedin/sending-linkedin-messages.md

 Once a LinkedIn account is added to QuickMail, we will automatically scan it for replies every 1-6 hours.

-The replies are then collected and displayed on the Global page, allowing direct responses to LinkedIn messages.
+The replies are then collected and displayed on the Inbox page, allowing direct responses to LinkedIn messages.

 ![screenshot](../images/003_file-ND4LbCykov.png)